deyvisonpenha/docker-rails/README.md

     $ docker-compose run myapp rails new . --force --no-deps --database=postgresql

+When the project is created by Docker the owner of all files is `root` so is necessary to change for yours user, to do that write in terminal console.
+If you get message error as `Permission Denied` try this comand

+    $ sudo chown -R $USER:$USER .

+Modify the `database.yml` in `/config/database.yml` to some like that

+    default: &default
+    adapter: postgresql
+    encoding: unicode
+    host: db
+    username: postgres
+    password:
+    pool: 5

+    development:
+     <<: *default
+    database: myapp_development

+    test:
+    <<: *default
+    database: myapp_test

+And add two gems in yours `Gemfile`

+    gem 'redis'
+    gem 'sidekiq'

+And install `gem` in the new `Gemfile` which was create with `rails new`

+    docker-compose run myapp bundle

+quase finalizando, vamos agora rodar o codigo para levantar os serviços

+    docker-compose up

+In a new terminal

+    docker-compose run myapp rails db:create

 ### TIPS
 To sincronize Redis with Sidekiq using a docker-compose is necessary to have a .env file, and put this code: